 to feel if just a crumb, part of this world

-and so three rose buds, on the platform’s heavy winter
+and so three rose buds, on the platform’s heavy winter,

-of heavy snow, whisper hang on, Spring’s round the corner.
+in heavy snow, whisper hang on, Spring’s round the corner.

 Today the penultimates seemed to notice a sharper pitch